-- \BUMPER construction.
-BUMPERS must be constructed as follows (see Figure 9-7): R408 - A. be backed by 34 in. thick (nominal, ~19mm) by 5 in. ± 1/2 in. (~127 mm ± 12.7 mm) tall plywood, Oriented Strand Board (OSB) or solid wood (with the exception of balsa).
-Small clearance pockets and/or access holes in the wood backing are permitted, as long as they do not significantly affect the structural integrity of the BUMPER.
+- R408 BUMPER construction.
+BUMPERS must be constructed as follows (see Figure 9-7): - A. be backed by 3⁄4 in. thick (nominal, ~19mm) by 5 in. ± 1⁄2 in. (~127 mm ± 12.7 mm) tall plywood, Oriented Strand Board (OSB) or solid wood (with the exception of balsa).
+Small clearance pockets to accommodate minor protrusions permitted per R101 and/or holes needed to access or recess mounting hardware in the wood backing are permitted, as long as they do not significantly affect the structural integrity of the BUMPER.

-34 in. plywood and OSB refer to items sold by VENDORS as that material and thickness, teams may not fabricate their own plywood or OSB.
+$\frac{3}{4}$ in. plywood and OSB refer to items sold by VENDORS as that material and thickness, teams may not fabricate their own plywood or OSB.
 Other engineered woods such as Fiberboard or Particle Board are not likely to survive the rigors of FIRST Robotics Competition gameplay and thus not permitted per A.

-Note: 3/4 in. plywood is often marked according to the actual dimension (23/32") not the nominal size.
-Plywood sold as $^{23}/{32}$ " meets the requirements of A.
+Note: 3/4 in. plywood is often marked according to the actual dimension $\binom{23}{32}$ not the nominal size.
+Plywood sold as $\frac{23}{32}$ meets the requirements of A.